Become a Read To Succeed Reading Coach

 Our coaches are committed to developing mentor relationships with their students.

 They are dependable, and are available for two coaching sessions each week during the school year and periodically in the summer.

 They are patient.
 They know that their student might have had a distressing event at home or may have come to school hungry or with little sleep.

 Finally, our coaches are R2S ambassadors in their assigned Asheville City and Buncombe County Schools, communicating positively with teachers and school administrators about the R2S mission and their students' progress.

 Follow this link to apply to become an R2S volunteer.

 We conduct two training sessions each year.

-Training is a 10-week commitment, spread over 3 months, with classroom sessions 2 times a week.
+Training is a 10-weeks with classroom sessions 2 times a week.
 Each session lasts 3 hours and is packed with lectures, demonstrations and role playing.
 Trainees begin working with their students on the 2nd day of training in a controlled, observed environment.